When it comes to property investment you’ll often hear two conflicting philosophies advocated.

 Many politicians have tweaked the rules of negative gearing in the past, and others have proposed or made plans for large-scale overhauls to the negative gearing rules (although these have always failed to go through).

-The point is: the availability of negative gearing in the future is not guaranteed, so you should never invest in a property simply because it offers tax advantages.
+Note: The availability of negative gearing in the future is not guaranteed, so you should never invest in a property simply because it offers tax advantages.

 If those tax breaks are suddenly whisked off the table, what are you left with?
 It could be a low-quality property with poor rental demand, which costs you a small fortune to maintain.

 This is the last place you want to end up as a landlord, so it’s essential that you do your research, engage with experts, and create a clear picture of what you wish to achieve as a property investor.

 Once you have this, you can then start working backward and create a plan to help you get from A (where you are now) to B (where you wish to be).

 One thing that remains true regardless of which strategy you use is that the earlier you start acquiring assets, the better.